-Certain biomarkers appear to increase risk of death for elderly patients with heart failure symptomsMay 24th, 2011 in Cardiology /
+Certain biomarkers appear to increase risk of death for elderly patients with heart failure symptomsMay 24, 2011 in Medicine & Health / Cardiology

 Elderly patients with symptoms of heart failure and increased concentrations in the blood of the biomarker copeptin, or a combination of elevated concentrations of copeptin and the biomarker NT-proBNP, had an associated increased risk of all-cause death, according to a study in the May 25 issue of JAMA.

 "A central part in evaluation of elderly patients with symptoms of heart failure is to identify simple tools that can aid the clinician in identifying high-risk and low-risk patients.
 Combining a biomarker produced locally in the myocardium [the muscle tissue of the heart] with a marker produced centrally in the body may be useful in patients with symptoms of heart failure.
 Studies have consequently tried to establish the clinical use of different markers in the circulation," the authors write.

 One such established marker is B-type natriuretic peptide and the N-terminal fragment of its precursor (NT-proBNP).
 Vasopressin is a non-cardiac plasma marker of cardiovascular disease.
 The plasma concentration of vasopressin increases in patients with heart failure and is associated with left ventricular dysfunction.
 Copeptin has emerged as a potential surrogate marker for measurement of vasopressin concentration and may help identify patients with heart failure at high and low risk of death, according to background information in the article.